ropensci/piggyback/README.md

 pb_push("data/")
 ```

+This assumes we are working in a directory that is part of the relevant
+GitHub repository (i.e. the `repo` field is detected based on the `git`
-By default this uses the latest available release of the currently
+remote address for the current working directory.)
+By default this uses
+the latest available release of the currently active GitHub repository.
-active GitHub repository.
-Specify a particular data release tag with the
+Specify a particular data release tag with the optional argument, `tag`.
-optional argument, `tag`.
-Data files can be specified by giving a path
+Data files can be specified by giving a path to a directory where data
-to a directory where data files are stored on the repo.
-Alternately,
+files are stored on the repo.
+Alternately, file paths or types can be
-file paths or types can be specified in a configuration file, see
+specified in a configuration file, see `pb_watch()`.
+Identical files
-`pb_watch()`.
-Identical files will not be transfered.
+will not be transferred.

 *Developer note*: GitHub API does not report hashes for files.
-We may
+We will
 have to upload a metadata file to the release that provides these
 hashes.
+Also could consider using git commit hook with these?

 ## Data archiving